Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

-\begin{section}{Generalized Connes-Hochschild-Kostant-Rosenberg theorem} In this section, we assume that $M$ is a smooth oriented closed manifold, and that $A$ is an Azumaya bundle over $M$ with a smooth structure in the sense that the transition functions for the vector bundle $A$ are smooth functions valued in the (Banach) Lie group $\PU_n$.
-Let $\A$ be the space of trace class smooth sections of $A$, then $\A$ is a Fr\'echet pre-C$^*$-algebra densely embedded in $\mathbf A=\Gamma^0(A)$.
+\end{section} \begin{section}{Generalized Connes-Hochschild-Kostant-Rosenberg theorem} In this section, we assume that $M$ is a smooth oriented closed manifold, and that $A$ is an Azumaya bundle over $M$ with a smooth structure in the sense that all the transition functions for the vector bundle $A$ are smooth functions valued in the (Banach) Lie group $\PU_n$.
+Let $\A$ be the space of smooth trace class sections of $A$, then $\A$ is a Fr\'echet pre-C$^*$-algebra densely embedded in $\mathbf A=\Gamma^0(A)$.
+In particular, if the rank $n$ of $A$ is finite, then $\A =\Gamma(A)$.